HackerHours/hackerhours.org/policies.md

 General policies from above still apply.

 * Messages can be coding/resource questions, or announcements *relevant to junior developers*.
 * Meetup requires that you join [the respective meetup](http://www.meetup.com/hackerhours/) in order to send messages to the mailing list.
+Note that you need to send from the same email registered with that account.
 * Any recruiting must include `[JOB]` in the subject line.